szagoret/csvparser/readme.md

 # Java Swing Generic CSV Parser

-Standalone java application which is able to parse the provided CSV files a, sends the parsed data to a Web service and saves the result in a new file
+Standalone java application which is able to parse the provided CSV files, sends the parsed data to a Web service and saves the result in a new file

 [<img src="doc/csvparser-main.png">](doc/csvparser-main.png)